 Be as Social as Possible

-Even if your schedule is hectic and busy most days of the week, try your best to be as social as you can because getting caught up in the monotony of daily life can leave you feeling isolated.
+Even if your schedule is hectic and busy most days of the week, try your best to be as social as possible because getting caught up in the monotony of daily life can leave you feeling isolated.
 Make those lunch plans with your mom or sister.
 Invite a fellow military family over for a game night.
 Get involved in community events.
-Not only will this help you cope with loneliness during deployment, it will also strengthen your relationships and support network.
+Not only will this help you cope with loneliness during deployment, but it will also strengthen your relationships and support network.

-If you are stationed overseas, it’s obviously a lot more difficult to rely on family members that live thousands of miles away.
+If you are stationed overseas, it’s a lot more difficult to rely on family members that live thousands of miles away.
 Don’t let this get you down!
 Make time for Skype calls or Facetime and take advantage of the perks of the internet.

 Also, look at being stationed overseas as your chance to make new friends.
 Step out of your comfort zone and find other military families in the area to be friends with.
-This will help give you a sense of family when you’re away from home, while also giving you something to look forward to.
+This will help give you a sense of family when you’re away from home while also giving you something to look forward to.

 Prioritize Your Health

 One of the most crucial ways to cope with loneliness during deployment is by prioritizing your health.
 You need to take care of yourself with healthy eating habits, exercise, sleep, and lots of water.
 All of these basic life necessities play a huge role in your mental and physical health.
-Dealing with negative emotions is definitely hard, but a healthy lifestyle gives you a solid foundation to work through them.
+Dealing with negative emotions is hard, but a healthy lifestyle gives you a solid foundation to work through them.